sprantic/terraform-hcloud-tailscale-server/README.md

 # Terraform Hetzner Cloud Tailscale Server Module

-A Terraform module to create a Hetzner Cloud virtual machine that automatically joins a Tailscale network with secure firewall configuration.
+A streamlined Terraform module to create a Hetzner Cloud virtual machine that automatically joins a Tailscale network with secure firewall configuration and automatic cleanup.

 ## Features